Student Life Awards

 There are 10 Student Life Award Categories that recognize a variety of student leaders of the MMA student body, one category that recognizes an organization, event or activity and one student nominated award that recognizes a faculty or staff member.
 The Student Life Awards Committee will review all nominations and select the top five nominees in each award category.
 These top nominees will be invited to, and recognized, during the ceremony.
 One overall awardee from each category will be announced as the award winner at the banquet.

 2019 Student Life Awards Banquet

 2017 marks the 16th Annual Student Life Awards Banquet.
 The 2017 Student Life Awards Banquet will be held on Wednesday, April 5, 2017.
-Please review all of the award descriptions carefully and submit nominations by 12:00NOON on Wednesday, March 15, 2017.
+Please review all of the award descriptions carefully and submit nominations by 9:00 am on Friday, March 17, 2017.
 Complete nominations include a narrative with supporting facts for the nominee.
 Narratives should be at least one paragraph in length.
 Incomplete nomination forms will not be accepted.

 Award for Athletic Leadership – This award recognizes the positive contributions athletes make to the campus community.
 It is awarded to a student athlete who has contributed to both campus life and demonstrated leadership within their club or varsity sport.

 Emerging Leader Award (2)– This award is given to two first year students who have emerged as leaders and who can be expected to contribute significantly to the campus community and the welfare of their fellow students during their time at the Academy.